How To Start A Blog

 Make it a habit to submit your blog URL address to search engines and blog directories.
 You should submit your RSS/XML URL feed to blog ping services like Technorati, Ping-O-Matic, and others.

 Many people often ignore sharing their blog with family, friends, co-workers, associates, and business professionals.
 Many blogs can be considered as a collection of articles, for this purpose you should submit your blog entries (those that are valuable and lengthy articles) to content syndicators.

 Imagine if your article is popular enough or controversial enough to produce 10,000 publications across the web.
-The search engines is bound to find your blog in no time with that many publications and credit you quickly become an over night authority on the topic, in return increasing your rank on search engines.
+The search engines are bound to find your blog in no time with that many publications and credit you quickly become an overnight authority on the topic, in return increasing your rank on search engines.

 The small effort of writing a well-written article is rewarding.
 You should try to write at least 1 full-length article every week for syndication and submit your article to at least 10 article syndicators.

 Track Your Blog